Qualifying for Your Pension

-MIP 46 with 30.
+- MIP 46 with 30.
 You qualify for full retirement at any age with at least 30 years of service.
 However, if you have purchased universal buy-in service credit, you must be at least age 46.
-At least 15 years of service credit must have been earned through the Michigan Public School Employees Retirement System.
+At least 15 years of service must be earned through the Michigan Public School Employees Retirement System.

-MIP 60 with 10.
-You are eligible for your pension at age 60 with at least 10 years of earned service credit.
+- MIP 60 with 10.
+You are eligible for your pension at age 60 with at least 10 years of earned service.

 Basic Plan members.

-Basic 55 with 30.
-You will qualify for your pension when you are at least age 55 and have 30 or more years of service credit.
-At least 15 years of service credit must have been earned through the Michigan Public School Employees Retirement System.
+- Basic 55 with 30.
+You will qualify for your pension when you are at least age 55 and have 30 or more years of service.
+At least 15 years of service must be earned through the Michigan Public School Employees Retirement System.

-Basic 60 with 10.
-You qualify for a pension at age 60 with at least 10 years of earned service credit.
+- Basic 60 with 10.
+You qualify for a pension at age 60 with at least 10 years of earned service.

 Whether you are Basic or MIP, you can take an early reduced retirement as early as age 55 if you have at least 15 but less than 30 years of service.
 Your pension amount is permanently reduced by one-half of one percent for each month and fraction of a month you take your pension before age 60 (6 percent per year).